Understanding stalking and harassment

 It can be hard to recover from the fear and distress caused by this kind of behaviour.
 There are a lot of organisations that can help.
 Enter your postcode in the box at the bottom of this page to find support where you live.

-Harassment and stalking are both criminal offences.
+Stalking and harassment are both criminal offences.
 But it can be very hard to know if and when to go to the police.
 A single incident might not seem very significant until you realise it's part of a pattern.

 If you call your local support team, they can assess the situation and see what help you need, even if you aren't ready to report the crime yet.